-Working Experience: (continued)
+Working experience: (continued)

 Since January 2015, he has been the Senior Vice President of the Life Actuarial Department of Tokio Marine Asia Pte.
 Ltd. ("TMAP").
 He is also a corporate representative of Tokio Marine Life Insurance Singapore Ltd. ("TMLIS") in the Company.
 Mr. Tang oversees, among other things, product pricing, capital management policy, investment policy, participating fund governance and experience studies.
-He is a member of the Executive Committee of TMAP, and investment committee of TMLIS.
-He also plays a regional role in establishing the business strategies for the Tokio Marine Group engaged in life insurance business.
+He is a member of the Executive Committee of TMAP, and Asset Liability Management & Investment Committee of TMLIS.
+He also plays a regional role in establishing the business strategies for the Tokio Marine Group's life insurance business (outside Japan).

-Mr. Tang currently holds directorships in a number of life insurance companies, namely PT Tokio Marine Life Insurance Indonesia, Tokio Marine Life Insurance (Thailand) Public Company Limited and Edelweiss Tokio Life Insurance Company Limited.
+Mr. Tang currently holds directorships in a number of life insurance companies, namely PT Tokio Marine Life Insurance Indonesia, Edelweiss Tokio Life Insurance Company Limited and TMLIS.